MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

     > [!NOTE]
     >
     > - For sensor machines running Windows Server 2012 and above, we recommend using a **gMSA** account for its improved security and automatic password management.
-    > - If you have multiple sensors, some running Windows Server 2008 and others running Windows Server 2012 or above, in addition to the recommendation to use a **gMSA** account, you must use at least one **standard** AD user account.
+    > - If you have multiple sensors, some running Windows Server 2008 and others running Windows Server 2012 or above, in addition to the recommendation to use a **gMSA** account, you must also use at least one **standard** AD user account.
     > - If you have set custom ACLs on various Organizational Units (OU) in your domain, make sure that the selected user has read permissions to those OUs.

 - If you run Wireshark on Azure ATP standalone sensor, restart the Azure Advanced Threat Protection sensor service after you've stopped the Wireshark capture.
 If you don't restart the sensor service, the sensor stops capturing traffic.